Is Asbestos Artex Dangerous?

 This question can spark heated debate with defenders of the product (which is still produced today but without asbestos) stating categorically that unless the Artex is somehow disturbed by drilling into it, picking at it or doing unrelated work near it that might cause it to break off and create dust, there is no danger.
 While on the other hand many health advocates state with equal passion that allowing old Artex to remain in place is like having a ticking time bomb in your house or business.
 So who is right?

 Technically both sides have valid arguments.
 When Artex defenders say there is no danger unless the material is somehow converted to powder form they are technically correct.
 However, health officials who equate old Artex to a ticking time bomb are also correct.
-The safest course of action if you discover old Artex in your home or business is to determine if it contains asbestos and, if it does, to have it professionally removed.
+The safest course of action if you discover old Artex in your home or business is to determine if it contains asbestos using either an asbestos surveyor or an asbestos testing kit and, if it does, to have it professionally removed.

 Detecting Asbestos in Artex